robert17/iotf-rtd/docs/getting_started/register/index.rst

   Data sovereignty is the concept that information which has been converted and stored in binary digital form is subject to the laws of the country in which it is located.

-The region your IoTF instance will be provisioned in will be determined by the Bluemix region you are using.
+The region your Watson IoT platform instance will be provisioned in will be determined by the Bluemix region you are using.
 You can switch Bluemix regions via the controls in the top right corner of the Bluemix dashboard.
 You can also determine which region are currently have selected by the URL in your browser:

 - United Kingdom: console.\ **eu-gb**\ .bluemix.net
 - United States: console.\ **ng**\ .bluemix.net